Sanjaya Lall

 Sanjaya Lall (13 December 1940 – 18 June 2005) was a development economist and Professor of Economics at the University of Oxford.
 Lall's research interests included the impact of foreign direct investment in developing countries, the economics of multi-national corporations, and the development of technological capability and industrial competitiveness in developing countries.
 One of the world's pre-eminent development economists, Lall was also one of the founding editors of the journal Oxford Development Studies and a senior economist at the World Bank (1965–68 and 1985–87).

 Biography

 Lall was born in Patna, Bihar, India, and graduated from Patna University in 1960 with a BA in economics, receiving the Gold Medal for ranking first in the university.
 He then read for a degree in Philosophy, Politics, and Economics at St. John's College, Oxford University, graduating with first class honours in 1963.
 Lall subsequently achieved a distinction in the MPhil in economics at Oxford in 1965.
-Lall is the grandson of the prominent Indian historian K.P.
+Lall was the grandson of the prominent Indian historian K.P.
 Jayaswal, and the brother-in-law of Cambridge economist Ajit Singh.